 The College also offers fully accredited programs leading to certification in both elementary and secondary education.
 Students must complete a major in an academic discipline together with the requirements for certification.

 In addition to the pre-health and education programs, the College offers full preprofessional programs in such fields as law and the ministry.
-For cooperative programs, see page 44.
+For cooperative programs, see page 45 and for pre-professional programs, see page 268.

 WRITING PROGRAM